codeBehindMe/stream_question_text_classify/README.md

 #### engine ####
 The engine library delivers the actual heavy lifting of the application.
 In its declaration, it embeds two system level classes.
 FileIOService:
 This class handles the interface between the file system.
-Current implementation holds one public method.
+Current implementation contains one public method load_pickle_object().
+IClassifier:
+This is a interface implementation for the classifier class.
+This base class asserts 3 methods, predict, probabilities, and predict_top.

 ### Who do I talk to? ###